microverseinc/ror-social-scaffold/README.md

 ### Deployment

-The social network site built was deployed to heroku by following the giude [here](https://devcenter.heroku.com/articles/git)
+The social network site built was deployed to heroku by following the guide [here](https://devcenter.heroku.com/articles/git)

 ## ✒️ Authors